RanitManik/React.shadcn.JS-Template/README.md

 ## Contributing

-We welcome contributions to enhance the React.Vite.Tailwind.JavaScript.ShadcnUI-Template project.
+We welcome contributions to enhance the React.shadcn.JS-Template project.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: